 During the manufacturing phase of the shingles, many shingle quality factors are monitored continuously.
 These factors are uniformity, color, and thickness of the asphalt coat.

-Application of the mineral coatings is monitored for uniform distribution and proper embedding of the particles.
+The application of the mineral coatings is monitored for uniform distribution and proper embedding of the particles.
 The inspectors of a finalized shingles make sure that the shingles are of the correct size, weight, count, and color.

-Byproducts/Waste Produced During the Shingles Production Process
+Byproducts and Waste Produced During the Shingles Production Process

 Asphalt-coated byproducts of the manufacturing phases include waste generated by cutting tabs on the shingles and shingle fragments.
 Sometimes this waste is sold to companies that make asphalt pavement for roads.